ulfschneider/ulfschneider.github.io/_posts/tools/2020-01-02-active-toc.md

 <p>However hard he threw himself onto his right, he always rolled back to where he was.
 He must have tried it a
             hundred times, shut his eyes so that he wouldn't have to look at the floundering legs, and only stopped when he
             began to feel a mild, dull pain there that he had never felt before.
-"Oh, God", he thought, "what a strenuous
+"Oh, God," he thought, "what a strenuous
             career it is that I've chosen!
 Travelling day in and day out.
 Doing business like this takes much more effort